Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Additional Method Details

 \subsection{Computational Details}

 Our implementation uses a number of $\texttt{R}$ packages for estimation of nuisance parameters and to improve computational speed.
 We use the $\texttt{data.table}$ package extensively to increase computational efficiency \citep{data_table}.
-Our code structure is loosely based on the structure from the $\texttt{gee1step)}$ package that implements the One-Step (non-functional) GEE \citep{gee_onestep} available on the $\texttt{Github}$ \url{https://github.com/kgoldfeld/gee1step} of Professor Keith Goldfeld.
+Our code structure {was initially} loosely based on the structure from the $\texttt{gee1step}$ package that implements the one-step (non-functional) GEE \citep{gee_onestep} available on the $\texttt{Github}$ \url{https://github.com/kgoldfeld/gee1step} of Professor Keith Goldfeld.
 We use the $\texttt{Rfast}$ package \citep{rfast} to estimate the $\rho(s)$ for AR1 correlation and to speed up other standard computations.
-We use the MASS package to draw multivariate normals \citep{MASS_package}.
+We use the $\texttt{MASS}$ package to draw multivariate normals \citep{MASS_package}.
 We use \cite{irreg_ar1} to estimate and invert covariance matrices with an AR1 structure when the time intervals are irregular.
-We use the $\texttt{SuperGauss}$ package \citep{SuperGauss} to invert AR1 matrices with regular time intervals.
+We use the $\texttt{SuperGauss}$ package \citep{SuperGauss} to invert Toeplitz correlation matrices.
 We use the $\texttt{sanic}$ package to quickly invert other positive definite matrices \citep{sanic_package}.
 As mentioned in the main text and previous Appendix section, we use $\texttt{mgcv}$ \citep{mgcv} and $\texttt{refund}$ \citep{refund} packages to estimate initial fits and to (optionally) smooth the correlation parameters across the functional domain.